 Excel Mapping – Online or Offline?

 The question is not simple.
 Both solutions – online and offline – has their advantages and disadvantages.
 In our example, we focused on portable solutions.
-In some cases, it can be useful if we don’t force online connection at all casts.
+Sometimes, it can be helpful if we don’t force online connection at all casts.

 Download Free Excel Map Templates